hanpari/sovereign/source/02/057_doubts.md

 Originally, he blamed the hangover (the vodka he bought back then was a cheap one, after all), but with the passing time, subtle cues began to manifest, indicating a drug rather than alcohol intoxication.

-Does the egg affect my brain, he wondered.
+Does the Egg affect my brain, he wondered.
 The syndromes were akin to an LSD trip with uncomfortable shifts in his perception, in which the walls were becoming transparent, almost glass-like, with endless dark space behind them.

 "Are you alright?"